EUDI Wallet Rollout Status by Member State — April 2026

 Three non-EU observations worth tracking:

-- Switzerland launched a public beta of its swiyu infrastructure.
-Swiss identity sits outside eIDAS, but interoperability is actively being negotiated.
+• Switzerland launched a public beta of its swiyu infrastructure.
+Swiss identity sits outside eIDAS, but the public beta is useful to watch for wallet-interoperability patterns.

-- Ukraine and Norway participated in the EU's Large Scale Pilots alongside 26 member states and are expected to align technically even though their legal status differs.
+• Ukraine, Norway and Iceland participated in EU Large Scale Pilots alongside 26 member states and are expected to align technically even though their legal status differs.

 What changed in April 2026